- Degree Overview

 - Peripheral Arterial Disease.
 Prof. Arciero is collaborating with Prof. Joseph Unthank in the Department of Surgery in the IU School of Medicine on a combined theoretical and experimental modeling approach to studying peripheral arterial disease.
 Her mathematical model will be used to optimize experimental design to focus on the most relevant vascular segments in studies of vascular compensation to health and disease.

 - Glaucoma.
-Prof. Arciero is working with Prof. Guidoboni (mathematics) and professors in the IU Department of Ophthalmology on a model of retinal blood flow in relation to glaucoma.
+Prof. Arciero is collaborating with Prof. Guidoboni (University of Missouri) and professors in the IU Department of Ophthalmology (Dr. Alon Harris, Dr. Brent Siesky) on a model of retinal blood flow in relation to glaucoma.
 In particular, they are investigating the relationship between impaired blood flow regulation and the incidence and progression of glaucoma.
-She is collaborating with Brendan Fry (Duke University) on a tissue oxygentaion model that will help to provide realistic predictions of retinal conditions under healthy and glaucomatous conditions.
+She is collaborating with Brendan Fry (Metropolitan State University of Denver) on a tissue oxygentaion model that will help to provide realistic predictions of retinal conditions under healthy and glaucomatous conditions.

 - Transplant Rejection.
 Prof. Arciero is working with Dr. Giorgio Raimondi (Johns Hopkins University) on a mathematical and experimental model of transplant rejection.
 Currently, no theoretical models have been developed in the field of transplant rejection.
 The objective of this project is to develop a theoretical model to predict which components of the immune response lead to the rejection of an organ transplant and to identify new and effective strategies to promote transplant tolerance.

 - Necrotizing Enterocolitis.
-Prof. Arciero is collaborating with Dr. Afrazi (University of Pittsburgh) on a mathematical model that is used to test the effects of various elements in the integrin signaling cascade on integrin activation and cell migration using an experimentally-derived relationship between cell migration speed and force generated by integrins.
+Prof. Arciero previously collaborated with Dr. Afrazi (University of Pittsburgh) on a mathematical model that is used to test the effects of various elements in the integrin signaling cascade on integrin activation and cell migration using an experimentally-derived relationship between cell migration speed and force generated by integrins.

 These collaborations will provide important insight into biological questions and demonstrate the depth and value of mathematical methods.